Deep Massage – The Lauterstein Method

 There will be a high level of attention paid to your “getting” the work in your hands and heart—so your clients will feel immediate and deeper benefit.

 Students in this deep massage therapy continuing education workshop in Costa Rica will learn 25 powerful soft tissue “fulcrums” for the back, shoulders, neck, cranium, pelvis, legs, front torso, and arms.
 They will also learn all the basic theory of Deep Massage including an integrated structure-energy model, the working signs of mindbody healing, and how to create soft tissue fulcrums.
 Time permitting, David will also be sharing some demos, discussion and a few techniques drawn from Zero Balancing, which focus on the skeletal (and energetic) side of the muscle-skeletal system.

-Deep Massage qualifies for 25 NCBTMB Approved Continuing Education Units Total
+Deep Massage 1 or 2 qualify for 25 NCBTMB Approved Continuing Education Units